PhysicalBit7/notes/docs/software-security/chapter2.md

 ---

-# Structured approach to Threat Modeling
+# Structured Approach to Threat Modeling
 1. Focusing on Assets
 2. Focusing on Attackers
 3. Focusing on Software